Belgium out of World Cup as Croatia advances with 0-0 draw

 Lukaku also hit the inside of the post with the goal virtually unguarded.
 Another chance, from a header in front of goal, sailed over the bar following a cross from Kevin De Bruyne that might have come from a ball that was out of play.

 Lukaku punched the side of the dugout as he walked off, knocking the plexiglass screen out of place.
-He was seen sobbing as Belgium assistant coach Thierry Henry consoled him.
+Moments earlier, he was sobbing in the arms of Belgium assistant coach Thierry Henry.

+“We could have won this game by three goals and we’d be walking away feeling very different,” Martinez said.

 Belgium is facing the breakup of its talented but underachieving squad after failing to live up to its status as the second-ranked team and one of the tournament favorites.
 What has long been called Belgium’s “Golden Generation” — now featuring six players with more than 100 appearances — is set to split with the World Cup semifinal appearance in 2018 as its peak.